16 July 2019

-This essay explores the life and work (both text and performance) of founding Butoh dance artist Hijikata Tatsumi.
-The reader is introduced to Hijikata’s personal history, the core concepts of Butoh as developed by him, and some of the scholarship and pedagogy surrounding him.
-Notable artistic concepts discussed in this essay are presented as oppositions such as extreme bodily awareness coupled with bodily abandonment, or transmutation leading to static matter.
-Or, death revealing life.
+This essay explores the life and work of founding Butoh dance artist Hijikata Tatsumi.
+It presents core concepts of Butoh along side Hijikata’s personal history and pedagogy.
+It pays particular attention to the many oppositions that define Butoh, such as extreme bodily awareness coupled with bodily abandonment, transmutation leading to static matter, or death revealing life.

-The point of the essay seems to be to present Hijikata as multi-layered artist who, like Butoh, resists simple or easy definition.
-We are reminded that Hijikata was not only a performer and choreographer, but also a writer, teacher, resistor, thief, ascetic, poet, influencer, lover, sex-worker and much more.
-Nanako specifically rejects several Western and historicist evaluations of Hijikata as too limited.
-They are confined, she says, to the shadow of the US bombing of Hiroshima and fail to recognize the full breadth of Hijikata’s artistic accomplishments.
+The goal of the essay is to present Hijikata as a multi-layered artist who resists simple or easy definition.
+We are reminded that Hijikata was not only a performer and choreographer, but also a writer, teacher, resistor, thief, ascetic, poet, influencer, lover, and sex-worker.
+The essay also seeks to correct pre-existing Western evaluations of Hijikata which, according to Nanako, are too simplistic and unnecessarily influenced by attitudes surrounding the US bombing of Hiroshima.

 How does this relate to scenography?

-Nanako does not discuss the scenography of Hijikata’s work.
+Nanako does not discuss the scenography of Hijikata’s work, at least in a Western or conventional sense.
+This is refreshing.
 She presents Butoh as a total whole, linked in physical form only to the life and body of Hijikata.
-Refreshingly, Western devices and questions of theatrical presentation do not seem to be relevant.
 In a sense, this is a reminder that scenography only exists as part of a live performance or event.
-Its heartbeat stops once the show is over.
+The performance lives and dies with a human heartbeat.

-I am interested in Nanako’s discussion of onomatopoeia and “word-sounds” to represent physical states in Hijikata’s teaching.
-Form, shape, appearance, being.
-This discussion parallels what I see as the essential dilemma of a designer for live performance: to create a space that both embodies and represents the event within.
-Embodiment and representation.
-Being and signifying.
-A word can sound like a pop, or be a textual marker for one, or both.
+I am also interested in Nanako’s discussion of onomatopoeia and “word-sounds” to represent physical states in Hijikata’s teaching.
+This discussion parallels what I see as the essential dilemma of design for live performance: to create a space that both embodies and represents the event within.
+In onomatopoeia, a word sounds like a pop at the same as it is a textual marker for one.
 Similarly, a set can be a ballroom, or look like one, or both.
-The confusing part, I have found through teaching, is that representation and embodiment are not mutually exclusive, nor necessarily related.
-But often they are.
-And, honestly, can a set be a ballroom without looking like one?
-Correlates, opposites or independent variables?